Psychevus/cryptography-suite/SECURITY.md

 Only the latest minor releases within the most recent major version receive security fixes.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for requirements on submitting security fixes and [API stability](docs/api-stability.md) for module support levels.

 ## Threat scenarios

 | Scenario | Risk | Mitigation in library | User responsibilities |